NSLVE Frequently Asked Questions

 I am a faculty or staff member on a campus.
 How do I locate our report?

 Most campuses have reauthorized, which means that three people will have your reports: the president or chancellor, the director of institutional research or assessment, and one additional individual identified by the institution.
-If you still have trouble finding the report, complete this Campus Report Inquiry Form and we will try to help.
+You should try to contact these offices directly to inquire about obtaining a copy of your report.

 I am not affiliated with a campus.
 May my organization obtain and/or use NSLVE data?